 On Wednesday 20 July 2011, Dion Pride saw the release of ‘Fourteen Carat Mind’ (Dion Pride Music, 2011), which displayed his deep and honest respect for traditional country music, and included the following tracks:

-Steve Wariner recorded 'Leave Him Out Of This' (written by Walt Aldridge and Susan Longacre) and included the track on 'I Am Ready' (Arista Records, 1991); the track reached No.6 on the Billboard Hot Country Singles and Tracks Chart in 1991
+‘Leave Him Out of This’ (written by Walt Aldridge and Susan Longacre) / the original version of this track was recorded by Steve Wariner, who recorded ‘Leave Him Out of This’ (written by Walt Aldridge and Susan Longacre) and included it on ‘I Am Ready’ (Arista Records, 1991); Steve Wariner‘s version of this track reached No.6 on the Billboard Hot Country Singles & Tracks Chart in 1991

 ‘I Won’t Lie’

-Glen Campbell recorded 'Rhinestone Cowboy' (written by Larry Weiss) and included the track on 'Rhinestone Cowboy' (Capitol Records, 1975); the track was No.1 on the Billboard country music singles chart for weeks in 1975
+‘Rhinestone Cowboy’ (written by Larry Weiss) / the original version of this track was recorded by Glen Campbell (Wednesday 22 April 1936 – Tuesday 8 August 2017), who included it on ‘Rhinestone Cowboy’ (Capitol Records, 1975); Glen Campbell’s version of this track was No.1 on the Billboard country music singles chart for three weeks in August / September 1975

 ‘Wherever You Are’

-Gene Watson recorded 'Fourteen Carat Mind', which was written by Dallas Frazier and Larry Lee (1939 - Saturday 26 May 2001) and included the track on 'Old Loves Never Die' (MCA Records, 1981); the track was No.1 on the Billboard country music singles chart for one week in January 1982
+‘Fourteen Carat Mind’, which was written by Dallas Frazier (Friday 27 October 1939 – Friday 14 January 2022) and Larry Lee Favorite (1939 – Saturday 26 May 2001) / the original version of this track was recorded by Gene Watson, who included it on ‘Old Loves Never Die‘ (MCA Records, 1981); Gene Watson‘s version of this track was No.1 on the Billboard country music singles chart for one week in January 1982

 ‘Drive Me Home’

-John Conlee recorded 'Rose Colored Glasses' (written by John Conlee) and included the track on 'Rose Colored Glasses' (ABC Records, 1978); the track reached No.5 on the Billboard country music singles chart in 1978
+‘Rose Colored Glasses’ (written by John Conlee) / the original version of this track was recorded by John Conlee, who included it on ‘Rose Colored Glasses’ (ABC Records, 1978); John Conlee‘s version of this track reached No.5 on the Billboard country music singles chart in 1978

-On Tuesday 25 September 2012, Dion Pride joined The Light Crust Dough Boys and saw the release of 'Spiritual Cowboy: Interoducing Dion Pride, Newest Doughboy' (Greenhaw Records, 2012), which included the following tracks:
+On Tuesday 25 September 2012, Dion Pride joined The Light Crust Dough Boys and saw the release of ‘Spiritual Cowboy: Introducing Dion Pride, Newest Doughboy’ (Greenhaw Records, 2012), which included the following tracks:

 ‘I’m Pressing On The Upward Way’